8 Symptoms of a Bad Throttle Position Sensor (and Replacement Cost)

 bad fuel economy

 Since the throttle position sensor has a major effect on proper air/fuel mixture for burning, inaccurate readings can cause too much fuel to injected into the combustion chamber.
-This will cause a rich air/fuel ratio which will result in poor fuel economy.
+This will cause a rich air/fuel ratio which will result in decreased fuel efficiency.

 In addition, other sensors depend on accurate readings from the TPS.
 When that doesn’t happen, those sensors will often compensate for too little or too much airflow.
 The end result is usually the need to go fill up on gas more frequently than usual.